 Unauthorized access to website files and folders is a major security risk that can potentially bring down the entire site.

-You can control the access to website directories by adding the following snippet to your WordPress .htaccess file:
+You can control access to website directories by adding the following snippet to your WordPress .htaccess file:

 # disable directory browsing Options -Indexes